Get 5% of discount using the code

 To truly experience a different type of summer activity, catch the Sala Montjuïc open-air cinema, where you can watch classic films and recent hits with the stunning backdrop of Montjuïc Castle, surrounded by locals and fellow travelers.
 The warm night air, the picnic atmosphere, and the cinematic magic make it an unforgettable summer experience in Barcelona.

-The Gothic Quarter and El Born districts are also a great idea; you’ll find countless live music events popping up throughout the season.
+The Gothic Quarter and El Born districts are also a great idea; you’ll find countless live music events popping up throughout the season, meaning no matter how many days you spend in Barcelona, you’ll always find something to do.

 Peace of mind whenever you visit Barcelona with a Holafly eSIM

-No more frantic searches for free WiFi, no more language barrier struggles with Google Translate, and no more wrestling with local SIM cards.
-With a Holafly eSIM for Barcelona, you’re online the moment you land, ready to dive into the city’s energy.
+No more frantic searches for free WiFi, no more language barrier struggles with Google Translate, and no more wrestling with local Spain SIM cards.
+With an eSIM for Barcelona from Holafly, you’re online the moment you land, ready to dive into the city’s energy.

-Picture strolling down Las Ramblas and effortlessly navigating to hidden tapas bars or, booking a last-minute flamenco show online, all thanks to your unlimited data connection at 5G speeds.
-Whether you’re uploading stunning photos of the Sagrada Família to Instagram, using real-time maps to find your way through the Gothic Quarter, or video-calling family back home, Holafly keeps you connected without a hitch.
-Plus, with 500 MB of daily hotspot, you can share your connection with fellow travelers.
+Picture strolling down Las Ramblas and navigating to hidden tapas bars, or booking a last-minute flamenco show online, all on unlimited data at 5G speeds.
+Whether you’re uploading photos of the Sagrada Família, following real-time maps through the Gothic Quarter, or video-calling your loved ones back home, we keep you connected without a hitch.
+With 500 MB of daily hotspot, you can get fellow travelers online too.